draydeer/deep-validator/readme.md

 - **isNumber(value)** - [LoDash](https://lodash.com/docs/#isNumber) - checks if value is classified as a Number primitive or object.
 - **isNumberNegative(value)** - checks if the value is a negative number (less than 0).
 - **isNumberPositive(value)** - checks if the value is a positive number (greater than 0).
-- **isNumberOrNumeric(value)** - checks if the value if a valid string representation of number, number object or primitive.
+- **isNumberOrNumeric(value)** - checks if the value if a valid string representation of number, number object or number primitive.
 - **isNumeric(str)** - [validator.js](https://github.com/chriso/validator.js#validators) - checks if the string contains only numbers.
 - **isObject(value)** - checks if the value is a object like value and is not defined as an array.
 - **isPositive(value)** - alias of **isNumberPositive** - checks if value is a positive number (greater than 0).